Avery2/Antibiotic-Visualization/README.md

 I then added a dot plot below the bar chart for `Relative Score`.
 This was because although `Relative Score` was already encoded in the color of the bar chart, it was difficult to compare the aggregate `Relative Score` for each `Antibiotic`.
 Positioning encodes this much better, especially since they are sorted by `MIC` and the slight correlation between `MIC` and `Relative Score` led to a clustering effect in the dot plot.

 Lastly, I realized the original choice I made in the beginning to encode `Bacteria` faceted by `Antibiotics` on the x-axis meant that it was still really hard to do `Bacteria`-based queries like "What is the best `Antibiotic` for `Bacteria`?"
-To solve this, I added a table in the bottom right.
-I added a table to the `Bacteria` symbol legend to aid with this.
+To solve this, I added a table to the `Bacteria` symbol legend to aid with this.
 It's probably a major design sin but luckily I'm not a designer.

 <div align="center">
   <img width="45%" alt="f" src="https://user-images.githubusercontent.com/53503018/134572708-84f7a3ca-82d0-4a47-b0eb-1978adddc3d6.png">